tmunongo/smarthired/system_prompts.md

 Structure:

-1. Opening: Express interest and briefly state your relevant experience
+1. Opening: Express interest in a none-cliche way (avoid "I am writing to express my strong interest") and briefly state your relevant experience
 2. Body 1: Highlight most relevant technical achievements
 3. Body 2: Connect your experience to their specific needs
 4. Closing: Express enthusiasm and next steps